+In 2020, Sweden issued 2,148 and received 5,544 requests under the Dublin Regulation.
 Sweden interprets the Dublin Regulation rules rather strictly and respects the hierarchy established by the Regulation.
 The Swedish Aliens Act refers to the Dublin Regulation rules but not in detail since the Regulation has direct effect is Swedish law.

 All asylum seekers are fingerprinted if they are 14 years or older and checked both in the Eurodac and Visa Information System (VIS) databases.
-In 2019, 19,323 fingerprints were submitted and 5,782 hits were made in Eurodac and 5,763 in VIS, of which 1,991 indicated Dublin cases.
-The top five hit countries for Eurodac were Greece, Germany, Italy, Denmark and Norway and the top five countries of origin were Syria, Afghanistan, Iraq, Somalia, stateless persons.
+In 2020, 11,639 fingerprints were submitted, and 3,903 hits were made in Eurodac and 4,342 in VIS, of which 767 indicated Dublin cases.
+The top five countries of origin were Afghanistan, Iraq, Syria, Somalia and Palestine.77